Franklinliu/SpCon-Artifact/README.md

 Role#5:{'setRetirementManager', 'setMarketplaceManager', 'setSpawningManager', 'setGeneManager', 'unpause', 'setTokenURIAffixes', 'setGeneScientist', 'setMarketplace', 'pause', 'setSpawner'}
 ```

-SpCon can be used to detect permission bug on any smart contract deployed on-chain.
+SpCon can be used to detect permission bugs on any smart contract deployed on-chain.
 The command to use is the following:

 ```bash